Drill: Inventory ReportEstimated reading time: 8 minutes

 Note: Each drill will need to be linked individually, not all at once.
 If they are linked all at once then the drills will not work as it will drill everything at once, rather than one at a time.

-Once you select OK, the cells will be linked to the drill, as shown below.
+After you select OK, select on each of the remaining cells one by one and press CTL-Y to apply the last used action (in this case applying the link).
+Then the cells will be linked to the drill, as shown below.

 When the panes are refrozen, the report should look like the image below.